greenelab/deep-review/manuscript.md

 A study of BACE-1 inhibitors included only 1547 compounds [@B4cL1o2P].
 Machine learning models were able to train on this limited dataset, but overfitting was a challenge and the differences between random forests and a deep neural network were negligible, especially in the classification setting.
 Overfitting is still a problem in larger chemical screening datasets with tens or hundreds of thousands of compounds because the number of active compounds can be very small, on the order of 0.1% of all tested chemicals for a typical target [@WeiyYhfy].
-This is consistent with the strong performance of low-parameter neural networks that emphasize compound-compound similarity, such as influence-relevance voter [@cjj5vT3H; @1E0x7QgLP], instead of predicting compound activity directly from chemical features.
+This has motivated low-parameter neural networks that emphasize compound-compound similarity, such as influence-relevance voter [@cjj5vT3H; @1E0x7QgLP], instead of predicting compound activity directly from chemical features.

+#### Chemical featurization and representation learning

 Much of the recent excitement in this domain has come from what could be considered a creative experimentation phase, in which deep learning has offered novel possibilities for feature representation and modeling of chemical compounds.
 A molecular graph, where atoms are labeled nodes and bonds are labeled edges, is a natural way to represent a chemical structure.
+Chemical features can be represented as a list of molecular descriptors such as molecular weight, atom counts, functional groups, charge representations, summaries of atom-atom relationships in the molecular graph, and more sophisticated derived properties [@17eGl2pn9].
-Traditional machine learning approaches relied on preprocessing the graph into a feature vector, such as a fixed-width bit vector fingerprint [@QnZ7V9Rd].
+Traditional machine learning approaches relied on preprocessing the graph into a feature vector of molecular descriptors or a fixed-width bit vector known as a fingerprint [@QnZ7V9Rd].
 The same fingerprints have been used by some drug-target interaction methods discussed above [@oTF8O79C].
 An overly simplistic but approximately correct view of chemical fingerprints is that each bit represents the presence or absence of a particular chemical substructure in the molecular graph.
-Modern neural networks, such as those discussed previously for PPI networks, can operate directly on the molecular graph as input.
+Instead of using molecular descriptors or fingerprints as input, modern neural networks can represent chemicals as textual strings [@qpmV0H2p] or images [@PMuw2Jdj] or operate directly on the molecular graph, which has enabled strategies for learning novel chemical representations.

+Virtual screening and chemical property prediction have emerged as one of the major applications areas for graph-based neural networks.
 Duvenaud et al. [@Oe573FaL] generalized standard circular fingerprints by substituting discrete operations in the fingerprinting algorithm with operations in a neural network, producing a real-valued feature vector instead of a bit vector.
 Other approaches offer trainable networks that can learn chemical feature representations that are optimized for a particular prediction task.
 Lusci et al. [@17Wih4Hd5] applied recursive neural networks for directed acyclic graphs to undirected molecular graphs by creating an ensemble of directed graphs in which one atom is selected as the root node.
-Graph convolutions on undirected molecular graphs have eliminated the need to enumerate artificially directed graphs, learning feature vectors for atoms that are a function of the properties of neighboring atoms and local regions on the molecular graph [@145os4Y6t; @P4ixsM8i].
+Graph convolutions on undirected molecular graphs have eliminated the need to enumerate artificially directed graphs, learning feature vectors for atoms that are a function of the properties of neighboring atoms and local regions on the molecular graph [@145os4Y6t; @P4ixsM8i; @UKHPpRBn].
+More sophisticated graph algorithms [@dVi4xCKj; @nMXQBadV] addressed limitations of standard graph convolutions that primarily operate on each node's local neighborhood.
+We anticipate that these graph-based neural networks could also be applicable in other types of biological networks, such as the PPI networks we discussed previously.

 Advances in chemical representation learning have also enabled new strategies for learning chemical-chemical similarity functions.
 Altae-Tran et al. developed a one-shot learning network [@P4ixsM8i] to address the reality that most practical chemical screening studies are unable to provide the thousands or millions of training compounds that are needed to train larger multi-task networks.